jdeleonardis/yoga_with_melissa_bennett_react/README.md

 * [License](#License)

 ## Usage
-Navigate to the website located at https://yogawithmelissabennett.com
+Navigate to the website located at https://yogawithmelissabennett.com.
+A development version of the site can be located at https://yogawithmelissabennett-dev.herokuapp.com.

 ## Technology
 Other than the usual suspects (HTML, CSS, JavaScript, React), the following libraries are also in use: Bootstrap, React-Bootstrap, React-Big-Calendar, Moment.js, React-datetime-picker, bcrypt, jsonwebtokens, cookie-parser, dotenv.
 A Mongo database is maintained at Mongo AtlasDB.